Jello Mold – Perfect for Summer Holidays!

 Instructions

-- Mix strawberry jello according to package directions.
+- Mix strawberry, or any red jello with boiling water according to package directions.
 Refrigerate for 1-2 hours, until partially set.

-- Add chopped strawberries.
+- Add chopped fresh strawberries.
 Refrigerate until fully set.

-- About 1 hour before the red layer is fully set, mix the unflavored gelatin with water and about 1 cup coconut milk.
+- About 1 hour before the red layer is fully set, mix the unflavored gelatin with water and about 1 cup coconut milk in a separate bowl.
 Refrigerate until partially set.

 - Mix in the mini marshmallows and refrigerate until fully set.